kilowhat/kilowhat.net/_extensions/wordpress.md

 - If this is your first premium extension purchase from Extiverse, follow the "Composer configuration" instructions available at <https://extiverse.com/premium/subscriptions>
 - Install the extension via Composer: `composer require kilowhat/flarum-ext-wordpress`
 - Open the Flarum admin panel and enable the extension
-- Go to the new Wordpress tab and fill in your Wordpress credentials in the installation wizard
+- On the extension page, use the installation wizard tab to enter your Wordpress credentials

 See below for Flarum settings.